killian31/Wikipedia-Map/README.md

 # Wikipedia-Map
-Scraping Wikipedia in order to create a map of the concepts around Artificial Intelligence
+Scraping Wikipedia in order to create a map of the concepts around a base word (in French).